allmonday/pydantic-resolve/README.md

 We will shows how to make it with `pydantic-resolve` which has 4 steps:

 1. get data
-2. group children with parent_id in dataloader function
+2. group children with parent_id by dataloader
-3. define pydantic schema, bind with dataloader
+3. define pydantic schema, use dataloaders
 4. resolve